fastly/fastly-magento/README.md

 Upload the VCL file bundled with the FastlyCDN module to your Fastly service.

-## Fastly Website
+## Fastly App

-Tbd.
-Ask Fastly support for assistance configuring your Fastly account.
+If you don't already have it, send support@fastly.com a request asking to have the Magento feature configured on your account.

 Proceed with the configuration.